fbpx

 At its root, child marriage is the result of gender inequality.
 It is used to control girls, who are seen as inferior to men, and enforce patriarchal norms regarding obedience, sexuality, and domesticity.
 However, this basis of inequality works in tandem with material conditions — such as poverty, conflict, and displacement — to make early marriage the only option for many girls and their families.

-For instance, since it is common in sub-Saharan Africa for marriages to include a bride price (or a payment made by the groom to the family of the bride), many parents facing economic hardship are forced to marry off their daughters as a source of income.
+For instance, since it is common in sub-Saharan Africa for marriages to include a bride price (or a payment made by the groom to the family of the bride), many parents facing economic hardship feel forced to marry off their daughters as a source of income.

 In the rural Kenyan communities we serve, child marriage is driven by poverty, retrogressive patriarchal traditions (such as FGM and taboos surrounding unwed pregnancy), as well as limited opportunities for women and girls.
 Increasing education expands these opportunities and is the most effective way to delay marriage (more info below).